pratyushchauhan22/task_manager/README.md

 ----
 ## API Endpoints (REST URLs)
--GET      /tasks                   get all tasks
+1. GET      /tasks                   get all tasks
--GET      /tasks/{id}              get a task by id
+2. GET      /tasks/{id}              get a task by id
--DELETE   /tasks/{id}              delete task by id -PATCH    /task/{id}               update details of a task -POST     /tasks                   create a new task
+3. DELETE   /tasks/{id}              delete task by id -PATCH    /task/{id}               update details of a task -POST     /tasks                   create a new task